bantiitnab/blog/README.md

 using forms and ajax calls to talk with server..

 It's not properly written... but its very basic so .. it won't be complicated..

+how to run

+1. install ruby and rails and bundle.

+2. do 'bundle install' from blog folder.